 I love to bring my houseplants out in the summer and give them lots of light and warm air.
 However, I don't have enough room to put them all.
-Sometimes I'll place some on the front steps, but recently I came up with an idea to make an outdoor plant stand that will hold multiple plants.
+Sometimes I'll place some on the front steps, but recently I came up with an idea to make an outdoor plant stand project that will hold multiple plants.

-Currently, it's holding about ten plants which is pretty good.
+Currently, it's holding about ten potted plants which is pretty good.
 I could probably squeeze in a couple more.

 It all started with this cedar lattice we found at Lowes.
 This piece measured about 6 feet tall and cost about $20.
 I thought about buying two of them to create an even bigger/taller plant stand but decided to stick with one.